 February Half Term in Dorset

-There might still be a chill in the air but that’s no reason to give Dorset the cold shoulder during the February half term holidays.
+There might still be a chill in the air but that’s no reason to give Dorset the cold shoulder during 2022's February half term holidays.

 We’ve got wonderful events, fabulous food and lots of the very best visitor attractions to keep your family entertained during the school break.